 I’m not sure if I have a contract with my current electricity supplier.
 How can I find out if I do?

 Call the customer service number listed on your most recent electric bill to find out the details of the current arrangement that you have with your electricity supplier.
 You may have never selected a new electricity supplier and your local utility may have placed you with a default supplier or with a standard service offer.
 Be sure to ask about any early termination fees that could be assessed if you terminate the contract.
 Once you find out the status of your contract with your current supplier, you can begin to explore switching plans or suppliers in order to find a better rate on your electricity.

 When can I switch electricity plans?

-If you are moving, electricity providers cannot charge you an early termination fee if you are physically moving from their service area.
+If you are moving, electricity providers cannot charge you an early termination fee if you are physically moving from their service area (or even within their service area!).
 You may have to provide a new address and proof that you are moving in order to avoid the fee.

 What is the most important thing to look at in order to evaluate electricity plans and suppliers?

 It depends on what motivates you as an electricity plan customer.
 Many customers just want the lowest electricity price possible.
 If that's the case, be sure to review the plan details to make sure the price you expect will be the price you get depending on your usage levels.
 In addition to price, the term, or length, of the contract is equally as important to consider.

 And remember, the delivery and quality of your electricity will be the same no matter which supplier you ultimately choose.
 See our article on 5 reasons to switch electricity plans for more things to consider.